It’s that time of year again.

 Finish it all off with 60 seconds of planking.
 Rest for 90 seconds and complete all your exercises in the circuit four to six more times.

-Now, that I’ve given you general tips on how to create a hotel workout, let me bestow upon you the two best damn hotel workout, ever.
+Now, that I’ve given you general tips on how to create a hotel workout, let me bestow upon you the two best damn hotel room workout, ever.
+With just these too simple workouts, you can train your full body.

 Perform all exercises with little to no rest between.
 Rest for 90 seconds between circuits.
 Perform 4-6 circuits.